dcarrillo9181/dcarrillo9181/README.md

 - 👋 Hi, I’m Dorian!
-- 👀 I’m interested in anything that is data science related and general webdev stuff.
+- 👀 I’m interested in anything that is data science and webdev related.
 - 🌱 I’m currently learning SQL and how to use Python for data.
-- 💞️ I’m looking to collaborate on anything data related.
+- 💞️ I’m looking to collaborate on anything.

 <!---
 dcarrillo9181/dcarrillo9181 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.